ctools/ctools/doc/source/users/user_manual/getting_started/beyond_combine.rst

 .. note::

    The instrument string for a CTA observation is obviously ``CTA``.
-   In case that data from any existing Imaging Air Cherenkov Telescope are provided in the correct format, the instrument strings ``HESS``, ``MAGIC`` and ``VERITAS`` are also recognised.
-This opens the obvious possibility to combine data from different Imaging Air Cherenkov Telescope in a joint analysis.
+   In case that you want to analyse data from an existing Imaging Air Cherenkov Telescope you can also set the instrument string to ``HESS``, ``MAGIC``, or ``VERITAS``.
+You may also combine observations from different telescopes for a joint analysis in an observation definition file.
    **Please recall that instrument strings are case sensitive.**

 Now you are ready to do a joint maximum likelihood analysis using